tomit4/notes/wayland_with_nvidia.md

 You'll then receive a prompt on how to utilize flameshot.
 Select the region you wish to capture, and then hit Ctrl+S to save.

+**REPLACING XCLIP WITH WL_COPY**

+Replacing xclip for simple clipboard copying from terminal, you can install wl-copy and essentially use it for the same.

 **CONCLUSION**

 Once all set up, simply switch to a separate tty (ctrl + alt + F<your_choice>).